arcmite/arc-website/getting-started.md

 - Open Content Manager
 - Navigate to `Settings -> Custom Shaders Patch`
-- If this is your first time, you will be prompted to install some version of CSP, usually the most recent stable build.
+- If this is your first time, you will be prompted to install some version of CSP, usually the most recent stable build

 The recommended version is enough for most users.
 To access experimental builds and features like rain, you’ll need to support the project on Patreon: